Mellanox/libvma/README.txt

 Default value is 4

 VMA_PROGRESS_ENGINE_INTERVAL
-VMA Internal thread safe check that the CQ is drained at least onse every N milliseconds.
+VMA Internal thread safe check that the CQ is drained at least once every N milliseconds.
 This mechanism allows VMA to progress the TCP stack even when the application doesn't access its socket (so it doesn't provide a context to VMA).